Redocly/redocly-cli/docs/rules/no-identical-paths.md

 # no-identical-paths

-Ensures there are no identical paths in your API definitions even when they have different path parameter names.
+Ensures there are no identical paths in your API descriptions even when they have different path parameter names.

 |OAS|Compatibility|
 |---|---|